-The working group Model Management discusses research and applications of model management technologies.
+The working group Big Data & Model Management discusses research and applications of big data and model management technologies.
 Model management aims at developing technologies and mechanisms to support the integration, merging, evolution, and matching of complex data models.
 This support is required for the management of complex, integrated, distributed, heterogeneous information systems.
 Basic concepts in model management are models, mappings and operators.
 Models (e.g. an XML Schema, a schema of a relational database, or an ontology in OWL) describe the structure of data.
 Mappings represent relationships between elements from different models.
 Operators are operations on models and mappings (e.g. merging & matching of models, composition of mapping).

 The management of metadata is of particular importance for model management.
 Metadata is data about data and is becoming more and more important as distributed and heterogeneous information systems need to be integrated.
 Using a metadata-based approach in the design and implementation of an integrated information system increases the flexibility and adaptability of the system, as information about the structure of data models and their dependencies are not hidden in the source code of the system.
 Instead, this information is captured in semantically rich metadata models, which enable the (re)use of the information in various contexts.
 Furthermore, a semantically rich representation of data models supports the definition of model management operators.

 The working group addresses the following topics in more detail.

 The ConceptBase system is a deductive, object-oriented meta database system.
 It is based on the conceptual modelling language O-Telos.
 The system is available free-of-charge for non-commercial purposes.
 Current work focuses on the improvement of the graphical user interface (in particular, the graphical editor), interfaces to other modelling languages (such as XML Schema or OWL) and other database systems, and ongoing improvement of the ConceptBase kernel system.